Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/stat.md

 * When there are fewer than two observations in the model, or when there is no variation in the x values (i.e. all x values are the same) all statistics return `NaN`.
 At least two observations with different x coordinates are required to estimate a bivariate regression model.
 * getters for the statistics always compute values based on the current set of observations -- i.e., you can get statistics, then add more data and get updated statistics without using a new instance.
 There is no "compute" method that updates all statistics.
 Each of the getters performs the necessary computations to return the requested statistic.
 * The intercept term may be suppressed by passing false to the [SimpleRegression(boolean)](../apidocs/org/hipparchus/stat/regression/SimpleRegression.html#SimpleRegression-boolean-) constructor.
 When the `hasIntercept` property is `false`, the model is estimated without a constant term and `getIntercept()` returns 0.
+* The `SimpleRegression` class is not thread-safe.
+If multiple threads concurrently access a single instance of this class, their access to methods that add data or compute statistics must be externally synchronized.

 __Implementation Notes:__